Q: What are the technical requirements for the data uploading solution?

 Historical data is not held in the database, only the current data to be queued and the configuration details, so the data should be less than 20MB.
 A standard system backup will be sufficient (although keeping a record of the stored procedures with your data extraction queries would be advisable).
 Logfiles will be regularly cleaned by the application (every 30 days) and the database should not grow as it is not retaining historical data.

-Q: How will the required data be extracted?
+Q: How is the required data extracted?

-Providers will need to have the required data from the PAS or other systems available in an SQL database, available for the extraction queries, and the scheduler software will then require access to this database run the necessary queries.
+Providers need to have the required data from the PAS or other systems available in an SQL database, available for the extraction queries, and the scheduler software requires access to this database to run the necessary queries.
 There are a number of ways to achieve this, with various levels of complexity.
 Some providers might be able to query the PAS system directly, a live mirror of the PAS Data, or a regular extract.
 Some providers might choose to create a separate SQL view of the required data, and point the scheduler application to that to run the necessary queries.
 We have worked with various providers using a range of systems, installing and using the data and will provide the necessary assistance to extract the data required.

 There is one-way communication to the NHS I Azure Service Bus server, which is not N3 hosted (although it might be in future).
 NHS I are using Shared Access Signature authentication on this server, and the configuration file downloaded by each Trust will provide a unique endpoint token.